 Come with a pen, a good appetite and a curious mind.

-Time to pack up and say “Arrivederci” to your Local Host, the villa, and the Italian countryside.
+Time to pack up and say “Arrivederci” to the villa and the Italian countryside.